Apoc9512/Excel-to-MongoDB/README.md

 The code above shows how I sorted it.

-To download go click <CODE> then click download zip.
+To download go click <CODE> code then click download zip.
 Both py files will be in there.